-From the manufacturer of some of today’s top power tools, comes the DEWALT DW786 8-inch Bench Grinder.
-With 8-inch diameter grinding wheels (grinder wheels are either 6-inch or 8-inch), you can sharpen a lot of blades before needing to replace a wheel.
-The DEWALT comes with clear eye shields over both wheels and features adjustable aluminum tool rests where you can position the item you’re sharpening at an optimal angle.
-The grinder wheels rotate at 3,600 rpm for quick shaping of metal blades.
+DEWALT brings you this durable bench grinder with 8-inch diameter grinding wheels so you can sharpen a lot of blades before needing to replace a wheel.
+The DEWALT comes with clear eye shields over both wheels, and features adjustable, aluminum tool rests so you can position the item you’re sharpening at an optimal angle.
+The grinder wheels rotate at 3,600 RPM for quick shaping of metal blades.
 For the best results, mount the grinder to the top of a workbench where it won’t move during use.

 The Best Bench Grinders for the Workshop

-Stop sharpening blades by hand, and hone knives, axe heads, and chisels quickly and easily with these top-notch bench grinders.
+Stop sharpening blades by hand, and hone knives, ax heads, and chisels quickly and easily with these top-notch bench grinders.

 BobVila.com and its partners may earn a commission if you purchase a product through one of our links.

 - Best OverallDEWALT Bench Grinder, 8-InchCheck Latest Price

 - Best Bang for the BuckWen 2.1-Amp 6-Inch Bench GrinderCheck Latest Price

 - Upgrade PickDEWALT Bench Grinder, 6-InchCheck Latest Price

 Whether it’s mowing the lawn or chiseling some wood, many household and DIY projects require bladed tools or machines.
 At some point, you’ll need to sharpen those blades or remove rust and corrosion from a steel tool.
 That’s where a bench grinder shines.